dupyo/study-note/cloud/paper(PCRA).md

 First, the Q-learning algorithm is used to evaluate the values of management operations in terms of Q-values.
 Next, based on the Q-values calculated by the Q-learning, a Q-value prediction model is developed to offer accurate and adaptive prediction for the Q-values of management operations at different system states.
 Notably, the proposed Qvalue prediction model integrates multiple ML-based prediction learners, and the learner with the highest prediction accuracy is selected.
 Finally, a new feedback-control based decision-making algorithm is designed to make decisions for management operations based on the predicted Q-values, and it can be used to find objective resource allocation plans for cloud-based software services.

 Extensive simulation experiments using the realworld RUBiS benchmark are conducted to validate the effectiveness of the proposed PCRA method in achieving adaptive and efficient resource allocation for cloud-based software services.
 The simulation results show that the PCRA method is able to choose management operations of resource allocation with 93.7 percent correctness.
-Moreover, the optimal/ near-optimal performance (QoS and resource costs) is obtained by using the PCRA method, and it outperforms classic ML-based and rule-based approaches by 5~7% and 10~13% under the runtime environment with various workloads and service requests.
+Moreover, the optimal/ near-optimal performance (QoS and resource costs) is obtained by using the PCRA method, and it outperforms classic ML-based and rule-based approaches by 5\~7% and 10\~13% under the runtime environment with various workloads and service requests.

+The rest of this paper is organized as follows.
+In Section 2, the related work is analyzed.
+Section 3 formulates the resource allocation problem for cloud-based software services.
+In Section 4, the PCRA method is discussed in detail.
+Section 5 shows performance evaluation and analysis with the RUBiS benchmark.
+Finally, we conclude this work in Section 6.

+### Related Work

+…

+The Johnson’s rule and the genetic algorithm were integrated in [14] for dealing with the problem of multiprocessor scheduling in cloud data centers.

+…

+An MLbased prediction model was designed in [26] to forecast the memory requirements of applications with specific service level agreements (SLAs).

+…